davidawad/SpaceShare/README.md

 # [SpaceShare](https://spaceshare.me)   [![Build Status](https://travis-ci.org/DavidAwad/SpaceShare.svg?branch=master)](https://travis-ci.org/DavidAwad/SpaceShare)

-#Share your thing like it ain't no thang.
+#"Share your thing like it ain't no thang".

 ### This is a File sharing platform  meant to simplify file sharing between persons and groups of people by removing the need to login.